duongtrongnguyen123/Embedding_word2vec/README.md

 ```

-## Approach
+# Approach

-Implement Skip-Gram with Negative Sampling (SGNS) from scratch, with a custom preprocessing pipeline optimized for large corpora.
+We implement Skip-Gram with Negative Sampling (SGNS) from scratch, with a custom preprocessing pipeline optimized for large corpora.
 The pipeline is two-pass:

 1. **Count tokens & candidate bigrams**